 Voice Technologies for Indian Languages: Best Practices & Recommendations for Responsible & Open AI

 Our Approach

-The research will follow a lifecycle approach and be carried out across three tracks:
+The research followed a lifecycle approach across three tracks:

+Voice Technologies for Indian Languages: Best Practices & Recommendations for Responsible & Open AI